-- You (or others) may notice a fruity acetone type smelling breath.
+- Keto Breath: You (or others) may notice a fruity acetone type smelling breath.
 Easily combated with;sugar-free mints, sugar-free gum, etc. if you’re someone that is concerned with artificial sweeteners.
 The best tasting gum that we’ve found with no sugar and sweetened with natural Xylitol is Trident Sugar-Free Gum.
 Ps Xylitol has also been used successfully in treating and preventing middle ear infection, just go easy as it does upset some peoples stomachs in large amounts.
 Treat Keto Breath as a good sign as the smell is easily dealt with.

 - Frequent urination as your body expels the excess fluid that it was hanging onto due to the amount of carbohydrates that you previously consumed.

-- Possible fatigue or what is know as keto flu which can be tackled by consuming sugar-free electrolyte drinks, or high mineral containing broths.
+- Possible fatigue or what is known as keto flu which can be tackled by consuming sugar-free electrolyte drinks, or high mineral containing broths.

 - And the most exciting part.
 A rapid drop in weight!
 Just be aware that the fast weight loss you notice in the first few weeks of your keto diet is mostly fluid.
 Fat loss will be steady yet still very noticeable.

 This is why you see people who partake in such harmful nutrient restricting diets become weak, gaunt and unhealthy looking.
-While those that saty healthy through ketosis are lean and muscular.
+While those that stay healthy through ketosis are lean and muscular.

-They become bones in a bag of skin.
-It is also why I highly recommend you ditch the scales for measurements with much cheaper measuring tapesand weekly progress photos.
+It is also why I highly recommend that you ditch the scales for measurements with much cheaper measuring tapes and weekly progress photos.
 Muscle is heavy people, the kind of heavy you want.

 For the Ladies: You shouldn’t fear turning masculine, you’ll simply be retaining the lean mass you have.
 It will give you shape as the fat melts rather than the deflated look many achieve on extreme calorie restricted diets.

-This won’t pack on massive forearms or biceps, though being in ketosis can be worked into a bodybuilding routine by tweaking protein and calorie intake “if you choose” once you’ve removed the excess fat from your frame.
+This won’t pack on massive forearms or biceps.
+Though being in ketosis can be worked into a bodybuilding routine.
+For which you’ll tweak protein and calorie intake “if you choose”.
+But only once you’ve removed the excess fat from your frame.